Fryuni/blog/src/content/docs/deep-dive/Astro View Transitions/index.md

 _This series is my first time publishing such deep dives, I normally write them for myself and keep them in my notes.
-I'm still figuring out the best way to structure and write these so it is clear and understandable for everyone.
+I'm still figuring out the best way to structure and write these to make the content clear and understandable for everyone.
 If you have any feedback, please let me know!_

 [MDN docs]: https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API
 [compat table]: https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API#browser_compatibility